Jither/Jint.DevToolsProtocol/README.md

 # Chrome devtools protocol implementation for Jint

+__No active development on this:__ Focus was moved to [Jint.DebugAdapter](https://github.com/Jither/Jint.DebugAdapter), which is more suitable for Jint debugging.

 Still at the *very* experimental/non-functional stage.
 Also built against a still private branch of Jint (see https://github.com/Jither/jint/tree/devtools-protocol).

 The goal is to implement the relevant parts of the devtools `Debugger` and `Runtime` domains - possibly the other `v8-only` parts.